IBM-Cloud/iks-ingress-controller/README.md

 ## Adding annotations

 To add capabilities to your Ingress controller, you can specify annotations as metadata in an Ingress resource.

-TODO are all of these annotations still going to be valid?

 |General annotations|Name|Description|
 |-------------------|----|-----------|